 In 2022, Starworld sold parcels of land to SMC for P22.6 million.
 As a result of this transaction, the parcels of land with a total cost of P22.5 million were transferred to investment properties with the purpose of earning rentals and/or long-term capital appreciation.
-There were no land sales in 2023.
+There were no land sales as of September 30, 2024.